epistrephein/rubyproject-template/README.md

 ## Usage

-Run `bin/setup` to install all dependencies via Bundler and to duplicate the example configuration and schedule files.
+In production, run `bin/setup` to install all dependencies via Bundler and to duplicate the example configuration and schedule files.
+In development, run `bundle install --without production` instead.

 Customize `config/config.yml` with your credentials.